-The Company's capital structure is comprised of shareholders' deficiency.
+The Company's capital structure is comprised of working capital deficit and shareholders' equity.

-The Company is an exploration stage company which involves a high degree of risk.
-The Company has not determined whether its proposed properties contain economically recoverable reserves of ore and currently will not earn any revenue from its mineral properties and therefore will not generate cash flow from operations.
-The Company's primary source of funds will come from the issuance of share capital.
+The Company will be an exploration stage company which involves a high degree of risk.
+The Company has not determined whether its properties contain economically recoverable reserves of ore and currently will not earn any revenue from its mineral properties and therefore will not generate cash flow from operations.
+The Company's primary source of funds will come from the issuance of capital stock.

 The Company's policy is to invest its excess cash in highly liquid, fully guaranteed, bank sponsored instruments.
+The Company's primary source of funds comes from the issuance of share capital.

 The Board of Directors does not establish quantitative return on capital criteria for management but rather relies on the expertise of the Company's management to sustain future development of the Company.
-The Company is not subject to externally imposed capital requirements.
-There have been no changes in the Company's capital management in the current period.
+The Company has no long-term debt and is not subject to externally imposed capital requirements.
+There have been no changes in the Company's capital management in the current year.